 Dr Sumedh Rao PhD CPsychol

-His academic research focuses on intergroup relations in conflict-affected contexts and works with qualitative and quantitative methods.
-Sumedh was a Research Associate at the University of Oxford working with Prof Shelley McKeown Jones on an interdisciplinary project examining the interplay between the individual and contextual factors that influence whether adolescents in Belfast and Bradford choose or not to engage in intergroup interactions with people from other ethno-religious groups.
-He was awarded his PhD at the University of Birmingham and his thesis employed a social and political psychology perspective on identity, threat and trust in Northern Ireland.
-He holds an MPA (Sciences Po, Paris), BSc Psychology (UCL), and BSc Politics and International Relations (LSE).
+My work on intergroup relations began at the University of Oxford, where I was a Postdoctoral Researcher, working with Prof Shelley McKeown Jones on the Shared Spaces Project.
+This project examined the interplay between the individual and contextual factors that influence whether adolescents in Belfast and Bradford choose to, or choose not to, engage in intergroup interactions with people from other ethno-religious groups.
+Prior to this, my doctoral research at the University of Birmingham explored experiences and conceptualisations of identity, threat and trust in post-accord Northern Ireland and was supervised by Prof Paul Jackson and Prof Stefan Wolff.